schleidl/schleidl.github.io/drafts/2024-08-23-ai-supported-micro-controler-code-transformation.markdown

 ## Solution Overview: Transformer-Based Code Retrieval

-We leveraged state-of-the-art transformer models, specifically tailored for code understanding and generation, to build a system as a Jupyter notebook that can respond to natural language queries with relevant code snippets and explanations.
-We chose the Salesforce/codet5-base model because it is specifically designed for code-related tasks, making it highly effective at understanding and generating code.
+I leveraged state-of-the-art transformer models, specifically tailored for code understanding and generation, to build a system as a Jupyter notebook that can respond to natural language queries with relevant code snippets and explanations.
+I chose the Salesforce/codet5-base model because it is specifically designed for code-related tasks, making it highly effective at understanding and generating code.
 Its training on multiple programming languages, including C, ensures versatility when working with diverse codebases.
 The model's ability to summarize and translate code is particularly useful for adapting code to new architectures, such as the Infineon AURIX TC4 microcontroller.
 It strikes a balance between computational efficiency and performance, making it practical for typical development environments.
 Additionally, its strong community support and ongoing development by Salesforce ensure reliability and continuous improvement.

-Here's a step-by-step breakdown of our approach:
+Here's a step-by-step breakdown of my approach:
 ### 1. Cloning the Infineon AURIX Repository

 The first step involved setting up our environment by installing all required libraries and cloning the Infineon AURIX code examples repository.
 The following code shows our approach with one file from that repository.